Labradoodles vs. Goldendoodles

 Their mouth is more active when they are puppies and you have to train them not to be mouthy, because they’ll use it on you somewhere!
 That’s where they get their information.
 I have trained my Goldendoodles not to put their mouths on people by simply taking one of their other natural tendencies (retrieving) and replacing the mouthing with retrieving a toy.
 Their natural desire to retrieve keeps their mouths occupied with a toy.”

-“So, they are mouthier than Labradoodles.
-I referred to the Goldendoodle as a very zestful and happy with life kind of dog.
+“I referr to the Goldendoodle as a very zestful and happy with life kind of dog.
 Labradoodles have a sense of loyalty and appreciation, whereas Goldendoodles have a wonderful, life of the party, personality.”

 As for which doodle would work best for you… we find is that people who are loyal to labrador retrievers generally want a labradoodle and folks who have grown up with golden retrievers typically want a goldendoodle.